 Close to Cruz Bay on St. John's north shore, Hawksnest Beach is popular with locals and families as well as tourists.
 With changing rooms, public picnic tables, enclosed areas, and bathrooms on site, Hawksnest is a great option for a relaxing day at the beach with the family or friends.

-Hawksnest also shares a cove with Oppenheimer Beach and Gibney Beach (see below), making it not only a great destination on its own, but a perfect choice for travelers looking to explore a variety of beach locations in a single day on their St. John's trip.
+Hawksnest also shares a cove with Oppenheimer Beach and Gibney Beach (see below), making it not only a great destination on its own but a perfect choice for travelers looking to explore a variety of beach locations in a single day on their St. John's trip.

 03 of 06

 This calm roadside beach is great for kids and families.
-The beach is shaded by Maho Trees, a typo of native hibiscus with heart-shaped leaves and yellow flowers that slightly resembles a coconut palm.
+The beach is shaded by Maho Trees, a type of native hibiscus with heart-shaped leaves and yellow flowers that slightly resembles a coconut palm.
 Look for sea turtles while you swim in the shallow waters and swim alongside them - if you dare!
 A nearby trail also leads to the Maho Bay Camps, which offer tent lodging as well as beach apartments for those looking to stay overnight.

 04 of 06

 Located on the north shore, Francis Bay Beach is one of the longest strands on St. John, and a mecca for beach walkers as well as sun-worshippers.
 The sunsets at this west-facing beach are fabulous.
 Snorkelers will encounter many tropical fish (and the seabirds that feed on them).
-The Francis Bay Trail is good for bird-watching, too, and with a wide beach regardless of tide and a big public parking lot, is a great destination for travelers of all interests looking for a fun day at one of the islands's most diverse and beautiful beach spots.Continue to 5 of 6 below.
+The Francis Bay Trail is good for bird-watching, too, and with a wide beach regardless of tide and a big public parking lot, is a great destination for travelers of all interests looking for a fun day at one of the island's most diverse and beautiful beach spots.Continue to 5 of 6 below.

 05 of 06